 By making sure that all Parents feel welcome and are actively listened to regarding any SEND and concerns about their child, and instilling confidence by building effective Home school relationships and partnerships.

-Our SEND governor is a SENCO at a secondary school.
-She regular visits the school to look at the latest data and current provision.
+A governor helps the school monitor SEND provision, regular meetings are held to look at latest data and current provision.

-SEND Co-ordinator: Mrs S Gray September 2021
+SEND Co-ordinator: Mrs S Gray /Mrs J Bradshaw September 2023

 SEND Graduated Support Provision